 As with depression, SSRIs are usually the first choice of treatment for these conditions.
 If SSRIs prove ineffective, another type of antidepressant can be used.

-Even though a type of antidepressant called tricyclic antidepressants (TCAs) weren't originally designed to be painkillers, there's evidence to suggest they're effective in treating chronic (long-term) nerve pain in some people.
+Even though a type of antidepressant called tricyclic antidepressants (TCAs) were not originally designed to be painkillers, there's evidence to suggest they're effective in treating long-term (chronic) nerve pain in some people.